jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 Adulthood is, above all things, about responsibility.
 This responsibility extends over both space and time.

-If you are legally an adult but you still have any of the above problems, it’s time to get to work on your personal growth.
+If you are legally an adult but still have any of the above problems, it’s time to work on your personal growth.
 The perk of adulthood is freedom and autonomy, but you don’t get it unless you earn it.